Skip to main content

 Basic Worker Interest Card

-Event step: “Interest Card : Submitted” Final contact type: “Prospective Member” Hide blank fields on PDF: Yes Attachments: Disabled Result: Form submitters are marked with “Submitted” event status and “Prospective Member” contact type.
+Successful submission message: “Thank you!
+An organizer will be in touch soon.”
+Event step: “Interest Card : Submitted” Final contact type: “Prospective Member” Hide blank fields on PDF: Yes Result: Form submitters are marked with “Submitted” event status and “Prospective Member” contact type.
 PDFs are clean and concise.

-Event step: “Volunteer Application : Applied” Final contact type: “Volunteer Applicant” Hide blank fields on PDF: Yes Attachments: Enabled
+Successful submission message: “Thanks for applying!
+We’ll review your application and contact you within one week.”
+Event step: “Volunteer Application : Applied” Final contact type: “Volunteer Applicant” Hide blank fields on PDF: Yes Result: Form submitters see a custom confirmation message and are assigned “Volunteer Applicant” contact type.

 Simple Event RSVP

-Event step: “March Meeting : Registered” Final contact type: “Member” Hide blank fields on PDF: Yes Attachments: Disabled Result: Clean, simple form with no file uploads.
+Successful submission message: “You’re registered!
+We’ll send you event details by email.”
+Event step: “March Meeting : Registered” Final contact type: “Member” Hide blank fields on PDF: Yes Result: Clean, simple confirmation.
 Submitters are marked as registered for the March meeting.

 Grievance Form